kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 - `CompositePodGroup` object is protected against deletion if any group refers to it.
-- At least one true workload controller (e.g. `JobSet`) is planned to be integrated with the `CompositePodGroup` API.
+- At least one true workload controller (e.g. `JobSet`) has designed the integration with the `CompositePodGroup` API.
 - Scheduler detects invalid runtime group hierarchies (i.e. hierarchies which are too deep, have a cycle, refer to two or more Workloads, or have an invalid combination of scheduling policies or disruption modes at different levels of the hierarchy).
-- The recursive greedy scheduling search trade-offs are re-evaluated, and a decision on incorporating advanced backtracking heuristics (such as restricted search depth or bounded branches) is made to optimize scheduling success rates for multi-level gangs.
+- Trade-offs related to the introduction of backtracking heuristics in the scheduling algorithm are analyzed, supporting the decision to not introduce backtracking.
 - Scheduler bypasses futile scheduling cycles for inadmissible nested child groups during recursion by extending `PlacementFeasible` to execute checks prior to in-memory scheduling (to protect performance and avoid redundant preemption passes).
-- Resource stealing-related tradeoffs are analyzed and a decision about adjustments to the greedy scheduling cycle algorithm is made.
+- Resource stealing-related trade-offs are analyzed, supporting the decision to not make adjustments to the greedy scheduling cycle algorithm.
 - The `minGroupCount` field of the `CompositePodGroup` objects becomes mutable at runtime (aligning with the pre-existing mutable `minCount` field in `PodGroup` objects).